cbartram/kraken-api/README.md

 - Game objects
 - Ground Items
 - Widgets
-- Equipment
+- Worn equipment (in the interface as well as your inventory)
-- Inventory
+- Inventory items
-- and Banking
+- and Bank items

 The query paradigm wraps familiar RuneLite API objects with an `Interactable` interface allowing you to not only __find__ game entities but also __interact__ with them in a straightforward fashion.
 All interactions use network packets to communicate directly with the game servers.

 The API utilizes method chaining to filter for specific game entities loaded within the scene and exposes all methods on the underlying RuneLite
 API objects using the `raw()` method on every wrapped game entity class.

 The entire query API is exposed through a single class called the game `Context`.
 This singleton class allows you to have one lightweight dependency which functions as a facade to query just about any game entity you would want for plugin development.

-For example, to attack with a nearby Goblin:
+For example, to attack a nearby Goblin:

 ```java
 @PluginDescriptor(